-#Your mood state will improve
+7. Your mood state will improve

 There is a known link between alcohol, depression, self-harm and even suicide.
 Alcohol is a very addictive substance that affects both the physical body and the mind.
 One of the benefits of stopping drinking – within weeks of stopping you will notice a marked improvement in your mental sharpness.
 You will think clearer and be more aware of your day-to-day ‘self’.
 By living a teetotal lifestyle, you will make decisions and feel more positive in your choices.

 Your mood state improves as you go along your own alcohol timeline.
 Waking up fresher will impact on your overall day.
-Your mornings well seem brighter and overall you will face your day with more gusto than the hungover version of you.
+Your mornings will seem brighter and overall you will face your day with more gusto than the hungover version of you.

 Ok this is simply a case of basic mathematics.
 Work out how much money you spend on alcohol per week or per day.
 Work out how much that equates to per month, then per year.
 It all adds up.
 Quitting alcohol can be a lucrative hobby indeed!

-#Generally you will look better – my most enjoyable benefits of stopping drinking
+8. Generally you will look better – my most enjoyable benefits of stopping drinking

-When you become sober, your skin will be more hydrated, you will look and feel more rested from all of that beautiful sleep and you will have more energy, weight loss as already mentioned.
+When you become sober, your skin will be more hydrated, you will look and feel more rested from all of that beauty sleep and you will have more energy, and weight loss as already mentioned.
 What does all of this add up to?
 A much fitter and healthier version of you – that is what!

 Quitting alcohol, you will notice people around you telling you that you look really well, passing positive comments on your appearance.
 This will happen A LOT when you stop drinking alcohol.
 Personally, this is something that I will never tire of hearing

-#You will gain more self-esteem.
+9. You will gain more self-esteem.

 This will happen.
 For me, it happened without me really noticing that it happened…if that makes sense?
 Quitting alcohol changed my life, bit by bit, but it all added up.
 I started looking healthier because I had lost a bit of weight.
-I started dressing smarter because I felt better in my clothes, and also quitting alcohol gave me a bit more energy and motivation to be bothered with my appearance.
+I started dressing smarter because I felt better in my clothes and also quitting alcohol gave me a bit more energy and motivation to be bothered with my appearance.

 People commented on it, again it was these bits of changes that turned into bigger ‘bits’ as I went through my journey to free myself of alcohol.